sashawangui/pixpy-phase1project/README.md

 ## Technologies Used

-- HTML
+- HTML- To build the general sturcture of the web page
-- CSS
+- CSS - to style the web page and it's components
-- JavaScript
+- JavaScript - To addd functionality to the web page and manipulate the DOM

 ## Usage